nuuuwan/news_lk3_data/README.md

 *2024-07-22 17:21:00* · [`adaderanalk`](https://www.adaderana.lk/news/100705/club-wasantha-murder-tattoo-studio-owner-makes-confidential-statement-to-court) · `en`

-The owner of the tattoo studio in Athurugiriya has made a confidential statement before the Kaduwela Magistrate over the recent shooting and killing of two individuals including Surendra Wasantha Perera alias ‘Club Wasantha’.
+Dulan Sanjula, the owner of the tattoo studio in Athurugiriya, has made a confidential statement before the Kaduwela Magistrate over the recent shooting and killing of two individuals including Surendra Wasantha Perera alias ‘Club Wasantha’.

-◼️
+Meanwhile, the seven suspects including Dulan Sanjula have been ordered to be remanded further until August 5, 2024.

+The suspect, who was arrested in connection with the incident, had requested permission to make a confidential statement to the Kaduwela Magistrate.
+He made this request when the seven suspects arrested in relation to the incident were produced before the court on July 10.

+However, the Kaduwela Magistrate had advised the suspect in question to rethink the decision and make the request again during an upcoming court date.

+...

 [Data](articles/0bf4fbde.json)